St. Andrew’s with Castle Gate URC was formed in 1975 when the former St. Andrew’s URC and Castle Gate URC joined to form a united congregation.

 We have a Saturday Club once a month for children of our Junior Church and Youth Group and their friends.

-The Church Secretary, Graham Jennings, and Treasurer, Jim Wild, are involved in the day to day running of the church together with the Elders and Management Committee.
+The Church Secretary, Assistant Secretaries, the Treasurer and members of the finance team are involved in the day to day running of the church together with the Elders and Management Committee.
 The members of the Management Committee are the Trustees of the church, and we also have Trustees of the church property.
 However, the ultimate authority of the church is the Church Meeting.
 Church Meetings are held quarterly and are open to anyone although only full members of the church are entitled to vote.

 We are concerned to support and care for the whole congregation.
 The Elders support the minister in visiting members and we are also fortunate to have a network of members called Family Friends who are ready to support people in our congregation who have young families.